Most popular recycling questions answered

 At DS Smith, we are always looking to tackle the confusion around recycling.
 Explore what you can and can’t recycle at home as we answer your most searched for recycling questions.

-2020 has been a challenging year for many.
-With people staying at home during lockdown and an increase in remote working, there has been a rise in ecommerce sales, home deliveries, takeaways and more.
-Therefore it has never been more important to understand what can and can’t be recycled at home.
+In an era of remote working, where ecommerce sales, home deliveries, takeaways all continue to rise, it has never been more important to understand what can and can’t be recycled at home.

 What can I recycle?